benjaminkoffel/acquired/README.md

 The agent stores collected data in `/usr/local/etc/acquired/artefacts` and notifies the server of completion status.

-A further objective is to trigger an EBS snapshot upon successful completion.
+Upon completion an EBS snapshot is taken of all volumes attached to the instance which can be used for forensic analysis.

 ## Server
 ```